How self-discipline molds winners?

 If we just go with the flow, the river will be against us tomorrow.
 Thus, we must make crucial decisions today.
 And that decisions require self-discipline.

-High achievers, the ones that we called successful people inherit one single characteristic that made them who they are today – self-discipline.
+High achievers, the ones that we called successful people to inherit one single characteristic that made them who they are today – self-discipline.

 When we look at each one of them, we can see that they are pretty normal people.
 They are just ordinary individuals.

 What makes them special is their extraordinary self-discipline.
 It is not the genius, superhuman strength, or money that made them successful.
 It is the ability to direct themselves to where they want to go in life.

 The following are the impact of self-discipline on successful people.

 Self-discipline made high achievers to…

 1. Believe in their ability.

 We make goals every day.
 And those goals are our guide towards something we want to reach.
-However, such journey is not easy.
+However, such a journey is not easy.
 We need fuel.
 And that fuel is self-belief.

 High achievers are trained self-believers.
 They believe that they can make their goals real.
 Every champion has this ability.